-SIMP utilizes a second modulepath to ensure that deployment tools like r10k do not squash keydist and some krb5 files.
-The path is /var/simp/environments/simp/site\files/.
-Apply Certificates are stored there.
+SIMP utilizes a second modulepath in the SIMP Omni-Environment to ensure that deployment tools like r10k do not squash keydist and some krb5 files.
+For the production environment, the path is /var/simp/environments/production/site\files/.
+PKI Certificates are stored there.